infosec-intern/textmate-snort/README.md

-# snort README
+# Snort Rules Support for Visual Studio Code

-Language colorizer for Snort NIDS rules
+Language colorizer for Snort NIDS/NIPS rules

-Screenshot:
 ![09 Aug 2017](./images/09082017.png)

-## Requirements

-Visual Studio Code 1.0.0+ is required to use this language colorizer.
+#### Please Note:
+##### I don't work for Cisco nor am I related to Cisco/Sourcefire/Snort in any official capacity

 ## Release Notes

-Users appreciate release notes as you update your extension.

-### 0.0.1

-This version

 ### 1.0.0

 Initial release of textmate-snort

 -----------------------------------------------------------------------------------------------------------

+## Problems?
+If you encounter an issue with the syntax, feel free to create an issue or pull request!

 ### Citations
 * Researched Snort using and pulled rules from: